conghau113/conghau113/README.md

 ### About me:

 - 🌱 I am a software engineering student at Ton Duc Thang University.
-- 🌱 Currently, I am learning Front-end web with ReactJS framework and in the future, I want to be a web developer both front-end and back-end.
+- 🌱 Currently, I am learning Front-end web with ReactJS framework and in the future, I want to be a web developer both in front-end and back-end.
 <br>

 <div style="margin: 200px;">